 This means skipping the piece of wood that will contain the bird seed and all interior surfaces!

-When painting, you can choose to apply up to about 2 coats of paint until you achieve the desired richness of color.
+When painting, you can choose to apply up to about two coats of paint until you achieve the desired richness of color.

-Next, you’ll want the bird feeder to dry fully over the course of a day before hanging it out for use.
+Next, you’ll want the bird feeder to dry fully over a day before hanging it out for use.
 Enjoy your beautifully painted bird feeder!

 Here’s a quick reminder not to paint the insides of the bird feeder!

-Don’t follow the part of the above video which paints the feeding tray of the bird feeder and you’ll be alright!
+Don’t follow the part of the above video that paints the feeding tray of the bird feeder, and you’ll be fine!